Bell Ville

-Bell Ville is a city about 200 km southeast of Córdoba, the capital of Córdoba Province of Argentina.
-It lies at the junction of National Route 9, National Route 3 and the Córdoba–Rosario–Buenos Aires railroad.
-Bell Ville is also the capital of the Unión Department in south-eastern Córdoba.
+Bell Ville is a city located in the southeast of Córdoba.
+The city lies 200 kilometers southeast of the capital city of Córdoba Province, Argentina.
+Bell Ville is located where National Route 9 and National Route 3 intersect.
+The city also lies on the railway line connecting Córdoba, Rosario, and Buenos Aires.
+Bell Ville is the administrative center of Unión Department in southeastern Córdoba Province.

 Throughout its history, Bell Ville has evolved from a ranch and village to a military fort, customs inspection and control point, and ultimately, a recognized town and city.
-Notably, in 1866, Bell Ville was proposed as the potential capital of the Argentine Republic.

-Bell Ville is located in the Humid Pampas region, along the banks of the Ctalamochita River (also known as Río Tercero), at kilometer 500 of National Route 9 where it intersects with National Route 3 (Argentina).
-It is traversed by the significant broad-gauge railway branch of the General Bartolomé Mitre Railway, which connects the city of Córdoba, Argentina with Buenos Aires via Rosario.
-Bell Ville's location is equidistant from the two most important cities on National Route 9, lying 200 km southeast of Córdoba and 200 km northwest of Rosario.
+Bell Ville is located in the Humid Pampas region, bordering the Tercero River.
+The city is served by the broad-gauge General Bartolomé Mitre Railway, connecting the cities of Córdoba, Rosario, and Buenos Aires.
+In addition, geographically speaking, the city is situated halfway between the two metropolitan areas along Route 9.
+It is 200 kilometers southeast of Córdoba and 200 kilometers northwest of Rosario.